-Michael is a senior member of the Commercial Litigation team in Southampton.
+Michael is a Partner and senior member of the Commercial Litigation team in Southampton.
 He assists clients in resolving complex contractual and commercial disputes.
 In addition, Michael acts for clients in claims against professionals in all areas.

 Main areas of practice